Systems Theory of Management - Explained

 Closed systems are the internal sub-units of the organization that do not interact with the external environment.

-Open systems are internal sub-units that interact with other systems (or sub-units within other systems) that are outside of the organization.
-In effect, all organizations are open systems.
+An open system is one in which an organization receives varied forms of inputs from other systems.
+Open systems can also be internal sub-units that interact with other systems (or sub-units within other systems) that are outside of the organization.

 The general systems approach to management is mainly concerned with formal organizations and the concepts are relating to technique of sociology, psychology and philosophy.